jet-global/EPPlus/README.md

 * We used to be responsible for approximately 75% of all EPPlus pull requests, so it made sense for us to maintain our own fork so we could handle our own pull requests in a timely manner.

 ### About [Jet Global](https://www.jetglobal.com/):
 Jet Global is one of the world leaders in business reporting and analytics, providing unparalleled access to data through fast and flexible solutions that are cost effective, provide rapid time-to-value, and are built specifically for the needs of Microsoft Dynamics ERP users.
 Founded in 2002, Jet Global is headquartered in the very cool city of Portland, OR.
-If you're looking for a sweet new gig, [we're hiring](https://www.jetglobal.com/careers/) and would love to hear from you!